Clontarf (NSW)

 Residential development activity is lower than average in Clontarf according to AreaSearch's national comparison of local real estate markets

-Demand significantly outpaces supply, typically putting upward pressure on prices and increasing competition among buyers.
 Commercial development approvals totalled $103,000 this financial year, indicating a predominantly residential focus.
-Compared to Greater Sydney, Clontarf records lower building activity, 56.0% below the regional average per person.
-This constrained new construction usually reinforces demand and pricing for existing properties, though recent construction activity has intensified.
-Nationally, it is also below average, reflecting the area's maturity and possible planning constraints.
+Compared to Greater Sydney, Clontarf records markedly lower building activity, at 56.0% below the regional average per person.
+This constrained new construction usually reinforces demand and pricing for existing properties, though construction activity has intensified recently.
+Nationally, the area's building activity is also below average, reflecting its maturity and possible planning constraints.
+All new construction in Clontarf over this period has been comprised of detached houses, maintaining the area's traditional suburban character with a focus on family homes appealing to those seeking space.

-All new construction has been detached houses, maintaining Clontarf's traditional suburban character with a focus on family homes.
-The location has approximately 398 people per dwelling approval, indicating an established area.
-By 2041, Clontarf is expected to grow by 66 residents (latest AreaSearch quarterly estimate).
+The location has approximately 398 people per dwelling approval, reflecting an established area.
+Looking ahead, Clontarf is expected to grow by 65 residents through to 2041, according to the latest AreaSearch quarterly estimate.
 If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.

 Frequently Asked Questions - Development